lucafrance/lucafrance.github.io/_drafts/ssh.md

 ## Connect to the machine with SSH

 You can now log on without password with `ssh username_server@server`.

-The server creates a cryptographic challenge with the public key.
-The challenge can be solved by the client with the private key.
+The client uses its private key to generate a signature, which is verified by the server with the public key.
-The solution is then shared back to the server and the client is authenticated.

 ```
 PS C:\Users\username> ssh username_server@server
 Linux server 6.12.75+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.12.75-1+rpt1 (2026-03-11) aarch64
 ...
 ```

 A single pair of authentication keys is sufficient per client.
 You don't need to create a separate key pair for each host you want to connect to.